-The purpose of hosting a gathering is to get to know your neighbors and to gauge interest in a Bible study group.
+The purpose of hosting a gathering is to get to know your neighbors and build meaningful connections.
+You may even want to gauge interest in starting your own Bible study.

-During your gathering, relax and enjoy while you get to know some new friends.
-Here are a few ideas to get conversations started.
-Toward the end of your time together, ask if anyone would be interested in starting a Bible study group with you.
-For example, “We had such a great time together.
-Starting a Bible study group is on my heart.
+“We had such a great time together.
+Starting a Bible study is on my heart.
 Would you like to join me?”
-Be sure to collect contact information so that you can invite them to the study.
+Be sure to collect contact information, if needed, so that you can invite them to the Bible study.